pysmo/aimbat-docs/_build/html/_sources/docfiles/gettingData.txt

 Getting Data
 ============

 There are several ways to obtain data to input to AIMBAT.
-If you know of other tools, please :ref:`contact the authors <authors-contacts>`.
+If want to suggest other tools, please :ref:`contact the authors <authors-contacts>`.

 Standing Order for Data
 -----------------------